-We have adopted a broad Code of Business Conduct (the "Code of Business Conduct") for all of our Directors, officers, and employees that we believe satisfies the standards promulgated by the Commission and NASDAQ.
+We have adopted the ON Semiconductor Code of Business Conduct (the "Code of Business Conduct") for all of our Directors, officers, and employees, and we believe the Code of Business Conduct satisfies the standards promulgated by the Commission and Nasdag.
 The Code of Business Conduct is available free of charge on our website at www.onsemi.com.
-To receive a paper copy of the Code of Business Conduct, you may also write to our Investor Relations Department, ON Semiconductor Corporation, 5005 East McDowell Road, M/D-C302 Phoenix, Arizona 85008, call our Investor Relations Department at (602) 244-3437, or email your request to investor@onsemi.com.
+To receive a paper copy of the Code of Business Conduct, you may also write to our Investor Relations Department, ON Semiconductor Corporation, 5005 East McDowell Road, M/D-C302, Phoenix, Arizona 85008, call our Investor Relations Department at (602) 244-3437, or email your request to investor@onsemi.com.